What is a Tide Gate and Why Does it Matter?

 We recently broke ground on another tide gate and wetlands restoration project downstream from Winter Lake and we expect the same great results there.
 We are also conducting research to determine priority locations where we can do similar work that will have the most positive impact on salmon and estuary health along the Oregon Coast.

 We've installed innovative new tide gates at Winter Lake on the Coquille River that allow for fish passage and for agricultural fields to be flooded for juvenile salmon when they need it.
 But we've got a lot more work to do.
-There are an estimated 3,000 tide gates in Oregon that may be negatively impacting fish passage and juvenile salmon habitat.
+There are between 1,000 and 1,500 tide gates in Oregon that may be negatively impacting fish passage and juvenile salmon habitat.
 With your support, we are committed to restoring the tidal wetlands salmon need to thrive.